awarenessxz/IOT-TrashBin-Manager/README.md

 # Environment
 - Express (Node.js web application framework)
 - Python 3
+- Postgresql

 # Setup
 1. [Install NodeJS](https://nodejs.org/en/).
-2. Ensure that python is installed.
 2. git clone this repo
+3. Ensure that python is installed.
+	- `pip install -i requirements.txt`
+4. Start up the database
+	- run `psql` terminal
+	- edit `src/.env` file based on your psql credentials
+	- in the psql terminal, run `\i '[path_to_this_repo]/setup.sql'`
+5. Start the server
-3. cd `src`
+	- cd `src`
-4. Install the required node packages: `npm install`
+	- Install the required node packages: `npm install`
-5. run the server: `node bin/www`
+	- run the server: `node bin/www`

 # IMPORTANT NOTES:
 1. Add python scripts into `lib/python` folder.
+2. Templates
-2. Refer to `scripting.js` on how to interact with python script output
+	- Refer to `pyScriptingTemplate.js` and `pyScriptingTemplate.ejs` on how to interact with python script output
+	- Refer to `psqlTemplate.js` and `psqlTemplate.ejs` on how to interact
 3. To add a new page, look at `app.js`, look for comment ADD NEW PAGE

 # Reference